 Where the forms of art were concerned, the North knew as little about the true Renaissance as Italy did of the genuine Gothic art style: but the intellectual movement by which Western Europe emerged from the Middle Ages was as strong in the North as in the South.
 If we date the beginning of the new age from about 1492, the year in which the New World was discovered - this is only the turning point of the revolution.
 The movement that led to it had begun at the beginning of the century, since which time Europe had experienced a complete reconstruction of its culture.

 The Low Countries, particularly Flanders (with its prosperous centres like Antwerp, Ghent and Bruges) - at that time part of the large duchy of Burgundy - were, along with Florence, the richest and most economically advanced region in Europe.
 As in Italy, an urban culture was developing here, in which the influence of the bourgeoisie was on the increase.
 Despite this general social similarity, the north had not enjoyed any comparable revolution in the arts.
 Painting remained attached to Medieval traditions for considerably longer.
 Only slowly did the real world incorporate sacred themes.
-The painters transposed religious scenes to an earthly environment, and attempted to reproduce space, colour, volume and light as naturalistically as possible.
+In their religious paintings, painters attempted to reproduce space, colour, volume and light as naturalistically as possible.

 Unlike Italian artists, northern painters were not interested in rediscovering the spirit of ancient Greece.
 Instead, they sought to exploit the full potential of oil paint, and capture nature exactly as they found it.
 (Note: For details of pigments used in Renaissance oil painting, see: Renaissance Colour Palette.)

 While the Italian art of the 15th century was based on mathematically calculated linear perspective, Dutch art was determined by empirical perspective.
 Unlike the Italian Renaissance artists, who aimed for a scientific and rational understanding of the world, and constructed a picture from within, so to speak, the Dutch tried to get to the bottom of the mysteries of the world with a precise observation of all things, capturing every single detail.
 The painters learned from direct observation and their knowledge of the consistency of things.
 They painted what they saw - and thus, as in the drawing of the tiled floor in the work of Roger van der Weyden, they came very close to the effect of central perspective.
 This approach, attached to observation and experience, showed the artists that shapes lose their contours the further away they are, and that the intensity of the colour decreases and assumes a bluish hue.
 For the landscape views which lent depth to their interiors, they invented - long before Leonardo - aerial and colour perspective.
-During the Baroque era (1600-1700), the Netherlandish focus on detailed realism formed the basis for the Golden Age of Dutch Realism.
+During the Dutch Baroque era of the 17th century, the Netherlandish focus on detailed everyday themes formed the basis for the Golden Age of Dutch Realism (c.1600-80).

 The German Renaissance was noted for its graphic arts and printmaking, both connected to German expertise in the printing process, as in the invention of the printing press by Johannes Gutenberg in the 1450s.
 Another early German pioneer of drawing and engraving was Martin Schongauer (1448-91) from Colmar.